vboussange/HybridDynamicModels.jl/README.md

 ---

-`HybridDynamicModels.jl` provides a unified framework for building, training, and analyzing hybrid dynamical models that seamlessly integrate traditional scientific models with machine learning layers.
-Built on `Lux.jl`, it enables both gradient-based optimization and Bayesian inference for uncertainty quantification.
+`HybridDynamicModels.jl` is a toolbox for easily building and training hybrid dynamic models which combine mechanistic and data driven components.
+Built on top of the deep learning framework `Lux.jl`, it enables both gradient descent optimization and Bayesian inference.

 ## 🚀 Key Features